giacomo-gcad/dopa_workflow/cep_analysis/README.md

 1. Exporting CEP tiles in raster (648 1-x1 degrees tiles, numbered using eid values)
 2. Importing CEP tiles in GRASS database
-3. Computing statistics in GRASS for each tile with a parallelized approach
+3. Computing statistics in GRASS
 4. Aggregating results

 ### 1. Exporting CEP tiles in raster
-CEP tiles export procedure is part of the [flattening workflow](https://andreamandrici.github.io/dopa_workflow/flattening/)
+CEP tiles export procedure is part of the [flattening workflow](https://andreamandrici.github.io/dopa_workflow/flattening/) for the production of CEP.

 ### 2. Importing CEP tiles in GRASS :
-CEP tiles import in GRASS database is performed by the script `exec_import_tiles.sh` and its slave `slave_import_tiles.sh` The GRASS function **r.external** is used to sequentially link tiff tiles to GRASS database
+CEP tiles import in GRASS database is performed by the script `exec_import_tiles.sh` and its slave `slave_import_tiles.sh` The GRASS function **r.external** is used to sequentially link tiff tiles to GRASS database.

-In order to optimize processing time, both CEP and thematic layers should be cutted in tiles using the same grid [...]
+In order to optimize processing time, both CEP and thematic layers should be cutted in tiles using the same grid [...] (topic to be expanded)

+### 3. Computing statistics in GRASS
+A different `exec_cep_rasterlayername_stats.sh` exists for each raster to be analyzed.
+Raster layer name and mapset in GRASS database are defined in each script.
+Depending on the type of raster considered, each `exec_cep_rasterlayername_stats.sh` script calls the corresponding slave script.o base slave scripts perform the core of the analysis for categorical and continuous rasters, respectively:  `slave_cep_catraster_stats.sh` and `slave_cep_conraster_stats.sh`.
+Only for a few rasters, described under [SPECIAL CASES](#SPECIAL CASES), specific slave scripts have to be executed.

-## CATEGORICAL_RASTERS
+#### CATEGORICAL_RASTERS

 [...]
 `exec_cep_rasterlayername_stats.sh` and `slave_cep_catraster_stats.sh`

-## CONTINUOUS_RASTERS
+#### CONTINUOUS_RASTERS
 [...]
 `exec_cep_rasterlayername_stats.sh` and `slave_cep_conraster_stats.sh`

-## SPECIAL CASES
+#### SPECIAL CASES
 [...]